robinlioret/gate-operator/doc/docs/reference.md

             # (Optional) default to "True" (with quotes, it's a string)
             # The value of the condition "True", or "False"
             status: "True"
+        # (Optional) Check if the field designed by the json pointer matches the given value
+        - jsonPointer:
+            # (Required) The JSON pointer (see https://gregsdennis.github.io/Manatee.Json/usage/pointer.html)
+            pointer: /status/state
+            # (Required) Value the JSON pointer must have to validate the validator
+            value: Opened
   # (Optional) Operation to perform to reduce the targets to a single boolean
   # By default, the targets are "anded"
   operation: